Service brief · Chapter I · Incorporation

 Within 180 days

-Subscribers transfer the agreed share consideration to the company bank account; bank statement evidencing the receipt is the basis for INC-20A.
+Shareholders transfer their agreed share money into the company's bank account.
+The bank statement showing this receipt is the basis for the commencement declaration above.

 Year one calendar